fly-hiring/rails-recipe-sample/README.md

 - Server responds that the request was received.
 - Client knows the local time of the first sent request and the local time of when the server response was received.
 Client computes the difference and this is the "ping time".
 - Ping time is displayed.

+Either side can initiate the ping process.
+The time measurement just needs to be taken on the side that started it.

 ### Submissions